The Ultimate Guide to Salt Therapy Benefits (Updated)

 While salt room therapy can work for all the aforementioned health issues, it is particularly potent in fighting respiratory conditions.
 Those with such disorders or those who have close ones suffering from them know how painstaking the symptoms are and how frustrating the lack of results can get.
 Nevertheless, this is where salt room therapy steps in.
 The Lung Institute cites several studies that have shown the effectiveness of halotherapy for 97% of bronchitis cases, 85% of mild or moderate asthma patients and 75% of those with severe asthma.
 In addition, a study published in ‘Pneumologia’ in 2007 reported that dry salt inhaler therapy could be beneficial for the quality of life of COPD patients.
 Conclusions published in the European Respiratory Journal also report that inhaling saline aerosol supports the clearance of mucus in both patients with and without asthma.Salt Caves - Natural and Artificial

 As we briefly presented earlier on in our guide, there are natural salt caves (for speleotherapy) and artificial ones (for halotherapy).
 The salt room therapy process we also outlined refers to that which the patient experiences during halotherapy, also known as active salt room therapy.
-Inside Namakdan, the largest salt cave in the world.
-A few benefits that active rooms might have over passive rooms are:- Controlled environment

 - Direct and focused inhalation